metaplex-foundation/developer-hub/src/pages/guides/templates/metaplex-nextjs-tailwind-template.md

 ## Helpers

-Stored in the `/lib/umi` folder there are some pre made helps you can use to make your development easier.
+Stored in the `/lib/umi` folder there are some pre made helpers you can use to make your development easier.

 Umi is split up into several components which can be called in different scenarios.